 So, without further ado, let’s get into it.

-Hi there everyone, this is Rachel Hewitt-Hall from the Learn Grow Succeed Podcast.
+Hi there everyone, this is Tom Hallett from the Learn Grow Succeed Podcast.

 And today we’re looking at how leadership stories can be the inspiration for team motivation.